Manaslu Trek Weather and Temperature in September

 Manaslu and Tsum Valley Combined Trek in September

-Tsum valley is a Himalayan hidden valley in the Manaslu region.
-It is a Buddhist region, where you might see sky burials for cremation after the people die sometimes.
-The Tsum valley trail splits after about an hour of walk from Philim village.
+Tsum Valley is a Himalayan Hidden Valley in the Manaslu region.
+It is a Buddhist region, where you might sometimes see sky burials for cremation after the people die.
+The Tsum Valley trail splits after about an hour of walking from Philim village.

-If you have 5-6 days more with the Manaslu circuit trek itinerary, you can do a combined trek between the Tsum and Larke pass.
-This long Manaslu trek offers a beautiful experience of restricted area experience.
+If you have 5-6 days more with the Manaslu circuit trek itinerary, you can do a combined trek between the Tsum and Larke passes.
+This long Manaslu Trek offers a beautiful experience in a restricted area experience.

 Manaslu and Annapurna Circuit Combined Trek in September